ilg-archived/arm-none-eabi-gcc/PUBLISH.md

-# How to publish the ARM Embedded GCC binaries?
+# How to publish the GNU MCU Eclipse ARM Embedded GCC binaries?

 ## Update the Change log